slyq/Scorpio/README.md

 * Run it several times to test it out
 * Delete the Scorpio-master.zip and its extraction folder.
 LEAVE NO TRACE TO THE SOURCE CODE!

+## Configuration Editor

+The configuration tool for Scorpio has been migrated to an electron app.
+It can be downloaded [here](https://drive.google.com/file/d/1WGncgS5qvgRrWK09IVnO-MkPiYfeC9ao/view?usp=sharing).

 ## Known bugs that are dismissed

 * Disabling a user will prevent the password changed check for that user